Zhane tribe

-The Zhaney (Жанэ; Жанеевцы), or Jane, were one of the twelve major Circassian tribes, representing one of the twelve stars on the green-and-gold Circassian flag.
-Modern descendants live in Adygea.
+The Zhane were one of the twelve major Circassian tribes, representing one of the twelve stars on the green-and-gold Circassian flag.
+They lived in the Zhane Principality of Circassia.

 History

-The Zhaney were a very powerful Circassian tribe in the past.
-They lived the north of the Natukhai tribe's land on the coast of the Black Sea and Azov Sea in Eastern Europe.
+The Zhane were a very powerful Circassian tribe in the past.
+They lived the north of the Natukhaj tribe's land on the coast of the Black Sea and Azov Sea in Eastern Europe.
 A map of the 17th century also shows they lived right by the coast of the lower flow of Kubans, beyond Taman and Atchu.
-As a result of the bloody Russian–Circassian War and the subsequent genocide, the Zhaney tribe was almost wholly destroyed, as only 3 families survived, those being Zhane, Zhanov, and Zhenetl'.
+As a result of the bloody Russian–Circassian War and the subsequent genocide, the Zhaney tribe was almost wholly destroyed, as only 3 families survived.